Academic Information

 Students are well advised to retain at the time of their initial enrollment both the current Catalog and the Academic Handbook and observe changing academic procedures in subsequent Handbooks during their TEDS program.
 Careful reading and study of these two publications will facilitate timely program completion, the Catalog describing the program curriculum and the Academic Handbook describing the policies and procedures related to the completion of that curriculum.

 The Trinity community is committed to integrity in all areas of life, including academic integrity, which we believe is essential in the search for and promotion of truth.
 The pursuit of truth is integrally connected with values of the Trinity community, which include respect for individual intellectual contributions, the development of God-given talents, and the building of relationships in community in a spirit of trust.
-Therefore, academic integrity is upheld in the Trinity community and any form of cheating and plagiarism is not permitted.
+Therefore, academic integrity is upheld in the Trinity community and any form of cheating and plagiarism, including the use of generative AI tools without faculty permission and proper citation, is considered a violation of the university’s policy on academic integrity.
 Additional information and details are available in the Academic Handbook.

 The normal course load for full-time students is 10 to 15 credit hours.
 Registration for more than 18 semester credit hours requires a student to be in good academic standing with a cumulative GPA above the minimum required for graduation in the student’s degree program.
 Students employed more than twenty hours per week are advised against enrolling for a full-time academic load.